 The Bodleian Library

-Another must see location in Oxford for any Tolkien fan is the Bodleian Library, which is the main research library at the University.
-This is the location where many of Tolkien's treasured manuscripts and original drawings for Lord of the Rings are kept and allows fans the unique privilege of seeing the original works close up.
-Furthermore, it is also home to the Red Book of Hergest, one of the most important medieval documents in the world, which is full of ancient tales and poetry (written in Welsh) and probably served as inspiration for his Tolkien's own fictional Red Book of Westmarch. |
+Bodleian Library, which is the main research library at the University.
+This is the location where many of tolkien's treasured manuscripts and original drawings for Lord of the Rings are kept and allows fans the unique privilege of seeing the original works close up.
+Furthermore, it is also home to the

 Oxonmoot

-If you have never been to a major Tolkien event then you really can't call yourself a fan.
-Perhaps the best is Oxonmoot, run by the Tolkien Society UK, which is held at Oxford College during the weekend closest to 22 September (Frodo and Bilbo's birthday).
-The weekend celebration is a mix of talks, exhibitions, shows and a masque ball held in the evening where everyone dresses up as their favourite Lord of the Rings characters. |
+Tolkien Society UK, which is held at Oxford College during the weekend closest to 22 September (Frodo and Bilbo's birthday).
+The weekend celebration is a mix of talks, exhibitions, shows and a masque ball held in the evening where everyone dresses up as their favourite Lord of the Rings characters.

-Tolkien's resting place
+tolkien's resting place

 The Somme